rpolysec/Blockchain-Capstone/README.md

 * "openzeppelin-solidity": "^2.2.0",
 * "solc": "^0.5.2",
 * "solc-js": "^0.5.2"
+* "web3": "^1.0.0-beta.55"

 For development and testing I used:

 * Ganache CLI v6.4.3 (ganache-core: 2.5.5)
 * Truffle v5.0.28 - a development framework for Ethereum

+## Contributing

+You don't need to contribute to me.
+A passing grade will do.

+## Versioning

+This is the one and only version.

+## Authors

+* **Ryan Wegner**

+## License

+No license here.
+Use this however you see fit.

+## Acknowledgments

+* Udacity for organizing this fine course.
+* Alvaro P. Udacity Mentor for organizing so much reference material.

 # Additional Guidance